cite-architecture/CiteEXchange.jl/docs/src/index.md

 *Parse data in the delimited-text CEX format.*

-## Quick introduction

 Cite EXchange format (CEX) is a plain-text format for serializing citable scholarly resources.
 CEX organizes data in one or more blocks defined by a CEX header line.
+Using the `CiteEXchange` package, you can work with data from CEX sources as labelled `Block`s with associated lines of metadata and data, can extract data contents by CEX block type, and can filter contents by URN.

+## Quick introduction

 You can use the `blocks` function to read source data into a Vector of `Block` objects.
 This example reads a file with two blocks, one labelled `ctscatalog` and one labelled `ctsdata`.

 ```@example simple